(Note that this was pushed back a bit from last week, thanks to the email from IF-X. And, once again, OMG YAAAAAY!!!)

 Skipping right to the middle for you.
 This is because, as you will see, their Humpty Dumpty is... different:

 And rounding out our journey through Wonderland is yet another 80's oddity.
 Even as a kid sitting in the theater, I thought, "This feels like the studio wanted to make an Alice in Wonderland movie, and then for the hell of it they stuck in their most famous characters."
-It's not hard to find the full film on Youtube, but for now, just this clever trailer remix should do:
+It's not hard to find the full film on Youtube:

 Quick movie review.
 I watched "Fantastic Mr. Fox" and I thought it was cute.
 Yes, cute.
 Cute is not a bad thing.
 It's charming and whimsical, I love the herky-jerky low-tech stop-motion animation, and I'm curious enough to see Wes Anderson do more animated films.
 Also, it's interesting how the more derived adaptations of Roald Dahl books are better as movies.
 (If you're not sure what I mean, watch "Willy Wonka" and then watch "Charlie and the Chocolate Factory".
 I am not talking about the nostalgia filter here.)
 By the way, "Mr. Fox" is fine for kids, though I wonder what kids will think of it.